calume/agileFlex/Forecasting/README.md

 The persistence forecast has the highest maximum error in all seasons, The DA GMM provides a significant improvement (~5% reduction) in maximum error compared to DA persistence in Autumn.

 The Intraday GMM forecast has much tighter error distributions particularly in summer where the maximum error is a little over 0.11 compared to over 0.2 for the Day ahead methods.
+Given that PV output is at its highest in Summer, this improved intraday forecast will be particularly useful in reducing uncertainty of network congestion caused by high PV output.